• Jul 28, 2025

 Vaishno Devi Yatra via Himkoti or Ardhkuwari – Which Route is Best?

-Vaishno Devi Yatra has two diverse routes, one of them is through the Himkoti and the other is through the Ardhkuwari.
-The Himkoti route is a newer, more comfortable, and scenic route with the facilities and amenities managed by the Shrine Board.
+Vaishno Devi Yatra has two routes: one through Himkoti and the other through Ardhkuwari.
+The Himkoti route is newer, more comfortable, and more scenic, with facilities and amenities managed by the Shrine Board.
 In contrast, the Ardhkuwari route is the older, more traditional, and steeper route with the two sub-routes.
 The older Hathimataha route and the newer Himkoti route.
-Both routes have significance; you can choose any of your preferred routes from the following for your Vaishno Devi Yatra.
+Both routes are significant; you can choose any of the following for your Vaishno Devi Yatra.
 To learn about both routes, you can go through the information mentioned and learn about the respective routes for the Vaishno Devi Yatra.

 Vaishno Devi Yatra via Himkoti Route

 The Himkoti route is a famous trekking route for the Vaishno Devi Yatra.
-It tends to start from Katra and go through the Banganga, Charan Paduka, Ardhkunwari, Himkoti, Sanjhi Chatt, and then to the temple.
+It tends to start in Katra and pass through Banganga, Charan Paduka, Ardhkuwari, Himkoti, Sanjhi Chatt, and then reach the temple.
 This route is also connected to the Tarakot route, which goes from Katra to Sanjhi Chhat.
-To learn more about the Himkoti route, go through the information mentioned below and get updated with the following.
+To learn more about the Himkoti route, review the information below and stay updated on the following.

 • The Himkoti route is primarily used for travelling on foot, although some people also use horses, mules, or palanquins.